-I add a square piece of burlap under it all and place it on white tablecloth as a centerpiece.
+I add a square piece of burlap under it all and place it on a white tablecloth for a festive centerpiece.
 I don’t think I’ll ever get tired of it.

 You can replace the water and cranberries with Epsom salt (fill the jar halfway) to make it look like snow.

 This idea is different from many I have seen.
 It stood out to me not only because of the unique look but because it could also work as a chalkboard.

 In that case, of course, you would use chalkboard paint to cover your canvas.